Are Heat Pumps the Future of HVAC?

 Take Basic Steps to Eliminate Energy Waste Around Your Home

 Some states likely will require homeowners to obtain energy audits to identify and fix air leaks and other problems before granting approval for new equipment installations.
-That’s sensible: As we often note, many homes passively waste energy by letting too much warm air escape during winter and cool air get away during summer.
+That’s sensible: As we often note, many homes passively waste energy by letting too much warm air escape during winter.

 Starting in 2023, there’s a federal tax credit to help pay for audits (up to $150) and for air-sealing materials and improvements (up to $600).
 The new rebates also offer up to $1,600 for insulation and ventilation improvements, and thousands more if these tasks are expected to reduce your home’s energy usage by 20 percent or more.